emilyannemoses/blog/_posts/2019-06-02-vocabulary.md

     - <details>
         <summary>system software</summary>
         <br>
         Operating systems such as Windows 10 or OSX are examples of system software.
-It's the most fundimental set of programs on a computer which controls the internal operations of the computer's hardware and manages all of the devices connected to the computer.
+It's the most fundamental set of programs on a computer which controls the internal operations of the computer's hardware and manages all of the devices connected to the computer.
         <br><br>
         Utility programs perform a specialized task for the computer, such as a virus scanner.
         <br>